 TranslatePress provides full support for the translation of the dynamic strings added by the WordPress, WordPress plugins, and WordPress themes.
 In case if that plugin or theme is already translated to a selected language, TranslatePress is going to fetch that translation automatically.

 The best part is, no addon or additional settings are required.
 It works seamlessly with all plugins.
 For example, I have installed WooCommerce on my test website.
 Then I added an item to the cart.
-It dynamically generated a message and I tried translating it.
-See the GIF to know what happened!
+It dynamically generated a message, and I tried translating it.
+See the GIF know what happened!

 🤔 What We Think!

 It has been more than three weeks I have been playing around with TranslatePress.
 So far, my experience with TranslatePress has been super dope!
-Its clean, super fast, and easy to use.
+It’s clean, super-fast, and easy to use.
 If you’re thinking about making a multilingual site with WordPress, then TranslatePress is definitely the right tool to pick.

 However, there are a few recommendations from my end:

 👉 While using TranslatePress, I had a small issue.
-When I select any RTL languages such as Urdu or Arabic as a primary language, the translation interface shifts to right and nothing shows up.
+When I select any RTL languages such as Urdu or Arabic as a primary language, the translation interface shifts to the right, and nothing shows up.
 It’s is a big issue for the people who have RTL language as primary site language.